boroth/MLQ-Fantasy/fantasy-sports/readme.txt

 6. Here are all the admin functions available to site admins.

 == Changelog ==

+= Version 2.1.37 released May 20 2015 =

+* Fix some bugs

+* Add new option "Draw" for pick em game type

+* Send email fo admin when create contest

+= Version 2.1.36 released May 9 2015 =

+* New golf game type: Best 5, Skin

+* New payment method: paypal pro

+* Allow users upload stats file for their own events

+* Fix some bugs

+* Improve performance

 = Version 2.1.35 released Mar 14 2015 =